danielhlee4/ZenTicket/README.md

 ### Frontend
 - **Ticket Submission Form:** Allows users to submit new support tickets with a title, description, and priority level (assigned by admin).
 - **Ticket Dashboard:** Provides a dynamic view to list all tickets with sorting, filtering, and search capabilities based on ticket attributes such as status and priority.
 The view dynamically adjusts based on user roles.
 - **Ticket Details View:** Displays full ticket details, allowing users to view and update the ticket status.
-Includes a "Customer Service Chat" section for admin-user communication through comments.
+Includes a "Customer Service Thread" section for admin-user communication through comments.

 ### Backend
 - **API Endpoints:**